MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 The invoice provides a summary of your charges and instructions for payment.
 You can [view your online invoice](#view-your-online-invoice) in the Microsoft 365 admin center.
 You can also download it in the Portable Document Format (.pdf) to send via email.

-If you only have an Office 365 subscription, see [View your invoice for Office 365 for business](view-your-bill-or-invoice.md).
+If you only have an Microsoft 365 subscription, see [View your invoice for Microsoft 365 for business](view-your-bill-or-invoice.md).

 ## Understand the invoice header